lubuntu-team/manual/source/2/2.1/2.1.1/firefox.rst

 To change how Firefox saves history change the menu next to :guilabel:`Firefox will`.
 To clear your browsing history right now press the :guilabel:`Clear History` button.

+To stop any of the following from showing up in search suggestion uncheck the checkbox for :guilabel:`Browsing history`, :guilabel:`Bookmarks`, :guilabel:`Open tabs`, :guilabel:`Shortcuts`, or :guilabel:`Search engines`.

 Version
 ----------
 Lubuntu currently ships with the latest version of Firefox, Firefox 103.